wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-11-15-working-at-bbc-news.md

  * The Local News team in Cardiff.
  * The Sport and Live teams and the Accessibility Champions group in Manchester.
  * The Worldwide team in West London.
+ * The Weather, Programmes, and Radio teams in Central London.

 ## Learning & personal development